-One other main benefit of fleet insurance is that drivers who may struggles to become insured under an individual policy, may have coverage provided to them using a fleet insurance policy.
+One other main benefit of fleet insurance is that drivers who may struggle to become insured under an individual policy may have coverage provided to them using a fleet insurance policy.
 This will not only provide them with a way to obtain coverage but can also add to their past history should they wish to choose individual insurance at a later time.

 Companies that provide fleet insurance will still take into account the driver's past history and experience and determine a final quote accordingly however, the policy is still much cheaper than purchasing individual insurance.